vchorbov/rhino/README.md

 TO do`s:
 JAN 1. calculate Distance (new column) via maps
 TINA & SYDNE 2.
-Boundaries!
+Boundaries! -> Everything is in boundaries already!
 PATRICK 3. get and organize weather data (rain (mm) and °C as extra column)

 KPI`s (per hour):